Last Updated: Tuesday, 23 May 2017 22:54

 Transition period for users of GOTS to fully comply with the new Version of GOTS will be one year.

-The approach is to invite stakeholders who operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our program.
+The approach is to invite stakeholders who operate internationally with expertise in the field of organic production, textile processing, textile chemistry and social criteria and representing the industry, NGOs and consumer interests in our programme.

 GOTS encourages organisations who are international and representative of any GOTS related aspect to contribute to the process of revision of the Standard.
 GOTS is unable to entertain requests from individuals or national organisations for the same.
 We would however suggest that these prospective contributors send in their contributions through any of the mentioned organisations.